Sam-R/laravel-docker-dev/readme.md

 ├── .docker                 # Docker files, includes and associated dockery things ├── docker-compose.yml      # the glue for this docker-compose magick ├── readme.md               # You're here!
-└── src                     # Your Laravel project's code should be here
+└── src                     # Your symfony project's code should be here
-    └── public              # The default web directory, normal PHP code goes here if not using Laravel!
+    └── public              # The default web directory, normal PHP code goes here if not using symfony!

 ```

-Place your laravel project in `src`.
+Place your symfony project in `src`.
 (If you're just using PHP, you'll need to place your index file in `src/public`)

 run `sudo docker-compose up -d` to start the environment.
 The first time around this will build the PHP dockerfile so it will take some time!